Zelmoghazy/esp32-ethernet-lan8720/README.md

 ## Performance
-* I honestly didnt expect much because the traces were very long but the result was acceptable to me.
+* I honestly didn't expect much because the traces were very long but the result was acceptable to me.
     * I tested it extensively for long periods and I didnt notice any drops or weird behaviour.

 ### Latency